rgambord/c99-doc/doc/sections/7/25/2/2/1/index.rst

 .. _9899_7.25.2.2.1p2:

+.. container:: snum

+   :ref:`2 <9899_7.25.2.2.1p2>`

-:ref:`2 <9899_7.25.2.2.1p2>` The iswctype function determines whether the wide character wc has the property described by desc.
+The iswctype function determines whether the wide character wc has the property described by desc.
 The current setting of the LC_CTYPE category shall be the same as during the call to wctype that returned the value desc.

 .. _9899_7.25.2.2.1p3:

+.. container:: snum

+   :ref:`3 <9899_7.25.2.2.1p3>`

-:ref:`3 <9899_7.25.2.2.1p3>` Each of the following expressions has a truth-value equivalent to the call to the wide character classification function (:ref:`7.25.2.1 <9899_7.25.2.1>`) in the comment that follows the expression:
+Each of the following expressions has a truth-value equivalent to the call to the wide character classification function (:ref:`7.25.2.1 <9899_7.25.2.1>`) in the comment that follows the expression:

 ::